samsonasik/RedirectHandlerModule/README.md

 ];
 ```

 It means, we can't allow to make redirect to outside registered routes, whenever found un-registered url in routes, then we will be redirected to default_url.
+It also disable redirect to self, so you can't redirect to self.

 For specific urls that exceptional ( allowed to be redirected even not registered in routes), you can register at `exclude_urls` options.

-It disable redirect to self, so you can't redirect to self.

 > if you define exclude_urls which one of them is your own current url, its your risk to still get "infinite" redirection loops. so, make sure exclude_urls is not your own urls.

 While default implementation of redirect to self will silently, you can trigger your listener to handle redirect to self in your `Module::onBootstrap($e)`: